bottlerocket-os/bottlerocket/README.md

 This container runs the [AWS SSM agent](https://github.com/aws/amazon-ssm-agent) that lets you run commands, or start shell sessions, on Bottlerocket instances in EC2.
 (You can easily replace this control container with your own just by changing the URI; see [Settings](#settings).)

-In AWS, you need to give your instance the SSM role for this to work; see the [setup guide](QUICKSTART-EKS.md#enabling-ssm).
+In AWS, you need to give your instance the SSM role for this to work; see the [EKS setup guide](QUICKSTART-EKS.md#enabling-ssm).
 Outside of AWS, you can use [AWS Systems Manager for hybrid environments](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html).
 There's more detail about hybrid environments in the [control container documentation](https://github.com/bottlerocket-os/bottlerocket-control-container/#connecting-to-aws-systems-manager-ssm).